National Zoo names 100-day-old panda cub Bao Bao

 “Many people love baby pandas as they love their own children,” she said in Mandarin.

 Dozens of people and reporters gathered for the naming ceremony Sunday, 100 days after the cub’s birth following Chinese tradition.
-Chinese Ambassador Cui Tiankai said it’s a unique celebration.
+The Chinese ambassador said it’s a unique celebration.

-“It represents the wish that the baby will grow up in happiness and good health and that it will live as long as over 100 years,” he said.
+“It represents the wish that the baby will grow up in happiness and good health and that it will live as long as over 100 years,” Cui said.

 Giant pandas are considered critically endangered in the wild, and breeding them in captivity has proved difficult, especially in Washington.
 Zoo scientists have made numerous attempts to artificially inseminate its female panda because the pair failed to breed naturally.

 The new birth has given zoo scientists renewed confidence in the Washington pandas’ ability to help grow the panda species.